 - It takes around 350 ears of wheat to make enough flour for one 800g loaf of bread.

-- UK flour millers use over 5 million tonnes of wheat each year to produce just over 4 million tonnes of flour (source: DEFRA/nabim).
-A further 1.5 million tonnes of wheat were milled in 2014/15 to produce flour for starch and biofuel production.
+- In 2017/18 UK flour millers used over 5 million tonnes of wheat each year to produce just over 4 million tonnes of flour (source: DEFRA/nabim).
+A further 1.5 million tonnes of wheat were milled in 2017/18 to produce flour for starch and biofuel production.

-- Breadmaking flour accounts for just over 75% of flour production in 2016.
+- Breadmaking flour accounted for just under 75% of flour production in 2018.

-- UK flour consumption per person was about 58kg in 2016; bread consumption was 28kg per person.
+- The National Diet and Nutrition Survey shows that the average UK flour consumption per person per week was about 53g in 2016; bread consumption was 532g per person per week.